Released: October 25th, 2020 as part of Platform Update - Q4 2020

 Multi-factor authentication (MFA) provides a method to verify a user's identity by requiring them to provide more than one piece of identifying information.
 This ensures that only valid users can access their accounts even if they use a username and password that may have been compromised from a different application.

-Multi-factor Authentication (MFA) can be enabled for all enterprise or grand-fathered plans.
+Multi-factor Authentication (MFA) can be enabled for Pro and Enterprise plans.
 It is enabled at the Organization level and will enforce MFA for all users that have access to that Organization.
 This allows organizations to manage their policies across all of their Agility CMS instances.

 When a user signs up for an Agility CMS account or an existing user has access to an Organization that requires MFA to log in, they will be prompted during login to enroll in MFA.
 They will not be able to log in until they have completed the MFA setup.